abadid/cmsc424-spring2019/project1/README.md

 **Note:** We will test your queries on a different, larger dataset.

 ### Getting started
 Start the VM with `vagrant up` in the `project1/` directory.
-The database should already be set up, but if not:
+The 'flights' database should already be set up, but if not, see a TA. ssh into your VM.
-- Create a new database called `flights` and switch to it (see the PostgreSQL setup instructions).
-- Run `\i small.sql` to create and populate the tables.

 ### Schema
 The dataset contains synthetic air flight data.
 Specifically it contains the following tables: